-In preparing the parent company only financial statements, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
+In preparing the financial statements of each individual consolidated entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.

 Foreign currency transactions are recorded at the spot exchange rate on the date of the transaction.
 At the end of the reporting period, foreign currency monetary items are reported using the closing rate.
 Exchange differences in the period on monetary items arising from settlement or translation are recognized in profit or loss in the period in which they arise.